Benefits of working in health

 LGBTQ+

-According to a recent consensus, 1 in every 20 NHS staff identifies as LGBTQ+.
+According to a recent consensus, one in every 20 NHS staff identifies as LGBTQ+.
 The Health and Care LGBTQ+ Network was launched in June 2020.
 It is part of the NHS Confederation's equality, diversity and inclusion networks alongside the Health and Care Women Leaders Network and the BME Leadership Network.

 The network's mission isย to transform the NHS to ensure that members of the LGBTQ+ community receive the best care, and work in an inclusive environment where they can thrive.